wxgisu/FoxyR2-Fraction-Collector-Controller/README.md

+This is a colaborative project between two graduate students in Dr. Mark Hargrove's lab in the Roy J. Carver Department of Biochemistry, Biophysics and Molecular Biology of Iowa State University.
+The goal of the project is to add automatic OD monitoring and sampling function to a New Brunswick BioFlo110 STR system, to reduce labor intensive steps in bioreactor experiments.

+# Equipments
+1.

 # FoxyR2-Fraction-Collector-Controller
 This is VBA-excel code to control Foxy R2 fraction collector.
 Designed to take periodic sample of cell culture from a in-house fermentor